sgissinger/eleventy-plugin-i18n-gettext/README.md

 The simpliest manner to create `messages.po` files, is to copy them from the [demo code source](https://github.com/sgissinger/eleventy-plugin-i18n-gettext-demo/tree/master/locales).

 You can download PO files editors, like [Poedit](https://poedit.net).
-Also, Poedit can be [configured](docs/Manage-translations-with-Poedit) to extract keys from source code and add them to the PO file.
+Also, Poedit can be [configured](docs/Manage-translations-with-Poedit) to extract translation keys from source code.

 - `messages.po` files store translations in plain text.
-- `messages.mo` files are compiled from `messages.po`. _Poedit handle the creation of these files automatically, pushing them into your codebase is recommended_.
+- `messages.mo` files are compiled from `messages.po`. _Poedit handle the creation of these files automatically, pushing them into your code repository is recommended_.

 ### Create xx.11tydata.js files